All you need to know about how to deal with anxiety

 How to deal with anxiety — 7 Toxins

 This is something that’s very near and dear to my heart after I suffered some insane side effects from a single MRI contrast.
 It caused a bunch of symptoms which you can read more about here and here.
 I’ve also talked about this gadolinium toxicity in a lot more detail in my book, Contrasts: More than meets the MRI.
 But one of the worst side effects for me was horrible agitation and anxiety.
+If you’d like to find out what other side effects are often experienced after MRI contrasts you should read this article.

 And it’s not just me.
 Anxiety is one of the chief complaints that clients who come to me with MRI contrast toxicity experience.
 Some have even tried antidepressants and benzos with no success before seeing me.